chocolateboy/wax/README.md

 ## DESCRIPTION

-`wax` is a command-line program which runs other command-line programs and converts their URL arguments to file paths.
+`wax` is a command-line program which runs other command-line programs and converts their URL arguments to local file paths.
 By default, the files are removed after the command has exited.

 As well as adding transparent support for remote resources to commands that don't support them natively, `wax` can be used to: